loccus-ai/examples/batch-testing/README.md

 # Batch Audio Authenticity Testing Example
-We will do a batch verification of all the audios inside the `/audios/` folder.
+In this example we do a batch verification of all the audios inside the `/audios/` folder.
+This is meant to facilitate the Loccus AI API Usage.

 # Prerequisites
 1. You need a Loccus AI account.
 [You can register here](https://demo.loccus.ai/signup)